 Opt for Vintage Decor

-A young child and baby sharing a room will have different needs and styles.
-So embracing a vintage style will tie the room together and help create an ageless, cohesive bedroom.
+Kids of different ages sharing a bedroom will have different needs and styles.
+So embracing a vintage style will tie the room together and help create an ageless, cohesive space.

 Make Room for Different Mattress Sizes